Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/passman.md

 ![](/images/passman-source-tree.png)

 When we begin this challenge, we arrive on this landing page:

 ![](/images/passman_login.png)

-It seems like we can `Login` and `Register` a new account.
+We can `Login` and `Register` a new account.
 Let's inspect the logic behind these functionalities in the source.
-It seems like these are handled by `GraphQL` mutations.
+These are handled by `GraphQL` mutations.

 These mutations are in the `helper/GraphQLHelper.js` file.

-It seems like there are three mutations pertaining to the authentication of users:
+Three mutations are available pertaining to the authentication of users:

 - `RegisterUser`: Handles the creation of a new user.
 - `LoginUser`: Handles the authentication of a user.
 - `UpdatePassword`: Handles the password update functionality for a user.

-It seems like there is some logic flaw in the `UpdatePassword` mutation.
+There is a logic flaw in the `UpdatePassword` mutation.
 Let's take a look:

 ```javascript
         UpdatePassword: {
             type: ResponseType,